Quantifying surfactant adsorption at fluid interfaces by combining X-ray reflectivity and simulations: Results and discussion

-Our interim result is that we have established the adsorption isotherm of \ce{C12EO6}.
-It can be considered very reliable because the primary aspects extracted from the MD simulations for this purpose concerned molecular volumes and conformational flexibility, which are generally well captured by all force fields, as was pointed out recently for the case of lipids~\cite{suarez2025consistent}.
-In the next step, we turn our attention to the equation of state $\gamma(\Gamma)$, shown in \autoref{fig:c12eo6_surface_tension}A. It is obtained from the MD simulations through analysis of the pressure tensor~\cite{Muller2021}, as described in the Methods section.
-The tension $\gamma$ is seen to decay monotonically with increasing $\Gamma$, first slowly and then fast, when steric repulsion becomes dominant~\cite{kovalchuk2023surfactant}.
-With $\gamma_0=\qty{60}{\milli\newton\per\meter}$, the tension of the bare water surface (at $\Gamma=0$) produced by the employed water model is significantly lower than the experimental value ($\gamma_0=\qty{72}{\milli\newton\per\meter}$), an aspect to which we come back later.
+Our interim result is that we have established the adsorption isotherm $\Gamma(c)$ of \ce{C12EO6}.
+The electron density profiles involved in this procedure can be considered robust with respect to the simulation force field because the relevant aspects concern molecular volumes and conformational flexibility, which are generally well captured by all force fields, as was pointed out recently for the case of lipids~\cite{suarez2025consistent}.
+As we will see further below, the quantitative results are, however, sensitive to the treatment of CW roughness.
+In the next step, we turn our attention to the equation of state $\gamma_\mathrm{MD}(\Gamma)$, shown in Fig.~\ref{fig:c12eo6_surface_tension}A. It is obtained from MD simulations by analyzing the pressure tensor~\cite{Muller2021}, as described in the Methods section.
+The tension $\gamma_\mathrm{MD}$ is seen to decay monotonically with increasing $\Gamma$, first slowly and then fast, when steric repulsion becomes dominant~\cite{kovalchuk2023surfactant}.
+With $\gamma_0=\qty{60}{\milli\newton\per\meter}$, the tension of the bare water surface (at $\Gamma=0$) produced by the employed water model is significantly lower than the experimental value ($\gamma_0=\qty{72}{\milli\newton\per\meter}$).
 It should also be noted that the equation of state is more sensitive to the force field than the electron density profiles from which we reconstructed the adsorption isotherm because the former has a subtle dependence on polar and non-polar interaction parameters.
-We would therefore like to assess how well it reproduces the experimental equation of state.
-Unfortunately, $\gamma(\Gamma)$ is not directly accessible to experiments.
-With $\Gamma(c)$ and $\gamma(\Gamma)$ at hand, we can, however, construct, by elimination of $\Gamma$, the experimentally well accessible surface tension isotherm $\gamma(c)$, which constitutes an indirect manifestation of the equation of state~\cite{kanduc2023interface}. \autoref{fig:c12eo6_surface_tension}B shows a comparison between the surface tension isotherm constructed here on the basis of XRR measurements and MD simulations with those measured tensiometrically by ourselves (see Methods section) and by~\citealt{angarska2007drainage}.
-To eliminate the effect of the discrepancy between experiments and simulations with regard to the tension $\gamma_0$ of the bare water surface, the comparison is made in terms of the reduced surface tension, $\gamma/\gamma_0$.
-We find remarkable agreement between the simulation results and the experimental measurements, which suggests that the employed force field reproduces the equation of state well.
-Conversely, we are hereby introducing a promising route to the experimental validation of surfactant force fields.
+We would therefore like to assess how well it reproduces the adsorption layer's equation of state.
+Unfortunately, we do not have a purely experimental curve $\gamma(\Gamma)$ at hand because of the limitations mentioned in the Introduction.
+However, we can construct from $\Gamma_\mathrm{XRR,MD}(c)$ the surface tension isotherm $\gamma_\mathrm{MD}(c):=\gamma_\mathrm{MD}(\Gamma_\mathrm{XRR,MD}(c))$, which can be compared to available experimental $\gamma(c)$ data and constitutes an indirect manifestation of the equation of state~\cite{kanduc2023interface}.
+Fig.~\ref{fig:c12eo6_surface_tension}B compares $\gamma_{\text{MD}}(c)$ with experimental data measured tensiometrically by us (see Methods section) and by~\citealt{angarska2007drainage}.
+In the Supporting Information (Fig.~S4), the data are also shown in terms of the surface pressure $\Pi=\gamma_0-\gamma$.
+The agreement between the predictions of the combined XRR and simulation approach for $\gamma(c)$ and the direct tensiometric measurements of $\gamma(c)$ is not very good, particularly regarding the slope of the curve.
+We therefore assess the extent to which this deviation is attributable to the equation of state generated by the simulation force field.
+For this purpose, we reconstruct $\gamma(c)$ from the simulations through a different route, by directly integrating the EoS according to Eq.~\ref{eq:gibbs} (see also Methods section):